 Pork and apple started as a pairing because they were two things that needed to be harvested before winter set in.
 In other words, the combination started out of necessity!
-The pairing is in recipe books from medieval times, when sugar was not readily available to most people, so adding fruit to sweeten meat dishes was common.
+The pairing is in recipe books from medieval times, when sugar was not readily available to most people, so adding fruit to sweeten meat dishes were common.

 There are lots of theories as to why it’s such a good partnership.
 Some say that because rotten apples are a common feed for pigs, the meat already is flavoured with apple, and adding the fruit to a pork dish just enhances the natural flavour

-Another reason is that the pair seem to be compatible on the flavour scale – things that go well with pork, seem to go well with apples too – like onions and sage, or wholegrain mustard.
+Another reason is that the pair seem to be compatible on the flavour scale – things that go well with pork, seem to go well with apples too – like onions and sage, or whole grain mustard.
 All delicious in pairs or together.

 If you’re looking for a different way to serve your pork this September – why not look at our Braised apple chops in cider?
 Delicious and inexpensive, but tastes amazing.